-Ghansah must have enjoyed writing about this golden author because it certainly feels like it.
-Considering she was assigned to write about a Nobel laureate on her 11th novel, her challenge was not to lose the reins nor lose the reader.
+Ghansah must have enjoyed time with this golden author because it certainly feels like it.
+Considering that she was assigned to write about a Nobel laureate on her 11th novel, I understand her challenge was not to lose the reins nor lose the reader.
 I keep reading.
 Forget the dishes.
 I’d rather absorb more about this storyteller who moved with other novelists to become such a memorable part of our rites of passage.
 And she was more.
 Ghansah reminds us just how radical Morrison is as a keeper of the word; how she applied her editorial might back in the day and gave us critical writers who told the world, with every page, that black lives matter.
 Even then.

 “She was more humanist than nationalistic, more visionary than didactic,” writes Ghansah.
 “But to some extent her editorial work was political.
 ‘We don’t need any more writers as solitary heroes,’ Morrison said in her 1981 keynote address at the American Writers Congress.
 ‘We need a heroic writer’s movement: assertive, militant, pugnacious.’”

 Seen.
 Writing and reading have never stopped being the political exchange we recognize as self-therapy.
-But Morrison has told us it’s a collective movement of writers, radical in thought, direction and style, that reflects an immeasurable power—one lighting our path to the places we need to go.
+But Morrison has told us it’s a collective movement of writers radical in thought, direction, and style that reflects an immeasurable power—one lighting our path to the places we need to go.

 Exactly what is it about a difficult time that makes us want to write?